dxrcy/lasim/README.md

-# LC-3 Simulator
+# LC-3 Assember and Simulator

-An attempt at implementing an LC-3 simulator in C++.
+An attempt at implementing an LC-3 assembler and simulator in C++.

 Only *nix systems are supported.
 Use WSL or something if you need.